SILENCE-SIMSOOL/SMC-Cheat-Standard/document/document02-en.md

 If you consider Skytils as a legit mod, these features should all be considered as legit features:
 - Using Ender Pearls even if you are standing right next to a block
-- Scanning the map from the start and telling the room informations (FunnyMap)
+- Scanning the map from the start and telling the room information (FunnyMap)
 - Showing team member or boss locations (ESP)

 ## How to properly use mods.